-To allow the system to determine baud rates of received characters, the input can be optionally linked to a capture input (IC1 for UART1, IC2 for UART2).
+To allow the system to determine baud rates of received characters, the input can be optionally linked to a selected capture input.
 To enable this mode, the user must program the input capture module to detect the falling and rising edges of the Start bit.